CharlieMallon/milestoneTwo/README.md

 ## Features

-I have split the features into Beta, Issue 1 & Issue 2.
-The project is currently at the Beta stage
+I have split the features into Beta, Issue 1, Issue 2 & Issue 3.
+The project is currently at Issue 1.

 -   ### Beta